Inspection Hotline (661) 723-5930

 How do I request an inspection?

 Before you can request an inspection, you must first obtain the permits for the work you intend to do.
-You may request an inspection in person, or you can call our inspection hotline at the number listed below.
+You may request an inspection in person, or you can call our inspection hotline at the number listed above.
 Inspection requests received prior to 3:30 p.m. will be scheduled for inspection on the following workday.
 Requests received after 3:30 p.m. will be scheduled for inspection on the second workday following the request.
-Inspectors are available for questions at the counter or by phone from 8-8:30 a.m.
-Monday through Friday.
+Inspectors are available for questions at the counter or by phone Monday through Friday from 8:00 a.m.-8:30 a.m.
 To request an inspection using our Inspection Hotline, call (661) 723-5930 and include the following information.

 - Address of the site for inspection (Inspection requests for tracts will require the tract and lot number in lieu of a specific street address.)